 The TSF is the portion of the system that is responsible for enforcing the system's security policy.
-The TSF of Red Hat Enterprise Linux consists of two major components: kernel software and trusted processes.
+The TSF of SLES consists of two major components: kernel software and trusted processes.
 All these components must operate correctly for the system to be trusted.
 Those functions are supported by the mechanisms of the underlying hardware which are used to protect the TSF from tampering by untrusted processes.

-The hardware platforms Red Hat Enterprise Linux is running on support two execution states where kernel mode or supervisor state, software runs with specific privileges to perform operations on the underlying hardware platform and user mode or problem state software runs without those privileges.
-Red Hat Enterprise Linux also provides two types of memory protection: segmentation and page protection.
+The SLES hardware components support two execution states where kernel mode or supervisor state, software runs with hardware privilege and user mode or problem state software runs without hardware privilege.
+SLES also provides two types of memory protection: segmentation and page protection.
 The memory protection features isolate critical parts of the kernel from user processes and ensure that segments in use by one process are not available to other processes.
 The two-state architecture and the memory protections form the basis of the argument for process isolation and protection of the TSF.